wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.3.2 =
+* [Fix] A bug was preventing the tracker from correctly determining the country code of a given IP address

 = 4.1.3.1 =
 * [update] Our shortcode now supports an offset for the counters, that allows you to indicate any previous visits not tracked by Slimstat.